 *** Minor edits: Read a piece by Massimo that is more recent than the podcast I reference here, and it’s clear that he has consistently criticized “memes” and “memetics” in several places, an essay entitled ‘On Consilience‘, and a podcast on “Memetics” itself!
 Both are, predictably, excellent.

 It may seem strange to start a blog ostensibly devoted to ethnomusicology with an extended thought on the concept of ‘culture’, but I can’t seem to rid it from my mind and compose something about music, so I’d rather write about it then ignore it.

-I was listening today to a nice podcast (with a somewhat unfortunate title) ‘Rationally Speaking’.
+I was listening today to a nice podcast ‘Rationally Speaking’.
 It’s something I’d like to emulate: intelligent, thoughtful, and engaging discussion on an “academic” topic without going from 0 mph – to lightspeed pedantic insanity in 35 minutes.

 On the subject of academic/popular (popademic, trademarked, so go away, forget you saw that gem) podcasts, the ‘Society of Cultural Anthropology’ just began a podcast program: ‘AnthroPod’.
 While *I* enjoyed the program (in spite of some floaty Deleuze & Guattari legerdemain) I simply don’t understand why CA would begin a podcast with such a strange piece – University of Chicago’s Michael Fisch on his May 2013 article “Tokyo’s Commuter Train Suicides and the Society of Emergence”.
 If this is a publicly oriented organ, why choose the topic of train suicides on the Tokyo public transit network and some highbrow social theory to begin with?
 Why talk so much about philosophers in a podcast about anthropology?
 People would show up for anthropology, get bizarre, unfamiliar names dropped on them like they should know to whom they belong and why they might be invoked.